Mahatma Gandhi: Followers and international influence

-Farah Omar, a political activist from Somaliland visited India in 1930, where he met Gandhi and was influenced by Gandhi's non-violent philosophy which he adopted in his campaign in British Somaliland.
+Farah Omar, a political activist from Somaliland, visited India in 1930, where he met Gandhi and was influenced by Gandhi's non-violent philosophy, which he adopted in his campaign in British Somaliland.

 Lanza del Vasto went to India in 1936 intending to live with Gandhi; he later returned to Europe to spread Gandhi's philosophy and founded the Community of the Ark in 1948 (modelled after Gandhi's ashrams).
 Madeleine Slade (known as "Mirabehn") was the daughter of a British admiral who spent much of her adult life in India as a devotee of Gandhi.

 In addition, the British musician John Lennon referred to Gandhi when discussing his views on nonviolence.
 In 2007, former US Vice-President and environmentalist Al Gore drew upon Gandhi's idea of satyagraha in a speech on climate change.

-US President Barack Obama said in a 2010 address to the Parliament of India that:

-I am mindful that I might not be standing before you today, as President of the United States, had it not been for Gandhi and the message he shared with America and the world.

-Obama said in September 2009 that his biggest inspiration came from Gandhi.
-His reply was in response to the question "Who was the one person, dead or live, that you would choose to dine with?".
-He continued that "He's somebody I find a lot of inspiration in.
+44th President of the United States Barack Obama said in September 2009 that his biggest inspiration came from Gandhi.
+His reply was in response to the question: "Who was the one person, dead or live, that you would choose to dine with?"
+Obama added, "He's somebody I find a lot of inspiration in.
 He inspired Dr. King with his message of nonviolence.
 He ended up doing so much and changed the world just by the power of his ethics."

 Time magazine named The 14th Dalai Lama, Lech Wałęsa, Martin Luther King Jr., Cesar Chavez, Aung San Suu Kyi, Benigno Aquino Jr., Desmond Tutu, and Nelson Mandela as Children of Gandhi and his spiritual heirs to nonviolence.
 The Mahatma Gandhi District in Houston, Texas, United States, an ethnic Indian enclave, is officially named after Gandhi.

 Gandhi's ideas had a significant influence on 20th-century philosophy.
 It began with his engagement with Romain Rolland and Martin Buber.
-Jean-Luc Nancy said that the French philosopher Maurice Blanchot engaged critically with Gandhi from the point of view of "European spirituality".
+Jean-Luc Nancy said that the French philosopher Maurice Blanchot engaged critically with Gandhi from the point of view of "European spirituality."
 Since then philosophers including Hannah Arendt, Etienne Balibar and Slavoj Žižek found that Gandhi was a necessary reference to discuss morality in politics.
-Recently in the light of climate change Gandhi's views on technology are gaining importance in the fields of environmental philosophy and philosophy of technology.
+American political scientist Gene Sharp wrote an analytical text, Gandhi as a political strategist, on the significance of Gandhi's ideas, for creating nonviolent social change.
+Recently, in the light of climate change, Gandhi's views on technology are gaining importance in the fields of environmental philosophy and philosophy of technology.

 Global days that celebrate Gandhi

-In 2007, the United Nations General Assembly declared Gandhi's birthday 2 October as "the International Day of Nonviolence."
-First proposed by UNESCO in 1948, as the School Day of Nonviolence and Peace (DENIP in Spanish), 30 January is observed as the School Day of Nonviolence and Peace in schools of many countries In countries with a Southern Hemisphere school calendar, it is observed on 30 March.
+In 2007, the United Nations General Assembly declared Gandhi's birthday, 2 October, as "the International Day of Nonviolence".
+First proposed by UNESCO in 1948, as the School Day of Nonviolence and Peace (DENIP in Spanish), 30 January is observed as the School Day of Nonviolence and Peace in schools of many countries.
+In countries with a Southern Hemisphere school calendar, it is observed on 30 March.